Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The most expensive way you can buy anything – piece by piece.

 Of course, it’s hard to know if you want a collection of MagMod light modifiers without having tried them.
 All I can say is that they work well for me.
-I find a lot of value in using these light modifiers, despite the initial sticker shock.
+Despite the initial sticker shock, I find a lot of value in using these light modifiers.

 Is the MagMod System Right for You?

-Let’s start off with people who shouldn’t buy the MagMod system.
+Let’s start with people who shouldn’t buy the MagMod system.

-I really love and recommend MagMod products.
-They may not be the only light modifiers you buy, but they’re a valuable addition to any flash photographer’s kit.
+I love and recommend MagMod products.
+They may not be the only light modifiers you buy, but they’re valuable to any flash photographer’s kit.